DomGries/InnoDependencyInstaller/README.md

 ## Details

 You have two ways to distribute the dependency installers.
-By default, the dependency will be downloaded from the official website once it is defined as required in the _CodeDependencies.iss_ file.
+By default, most dependencies will be downloaded from the official website.
 Another way is to pack the dependency into a single executable setup like so:

 * Include the dependency setup file by defining the source: